-2.3.4 Confidence assessment
+3.3.4 Confidence assessment

 The confidence assessment method follows that used in Diesing et al (2015), which is based on the three-step confidence assessment framework of Lillis (2016).
 The assessment was performed on a per-polygon basis due to the possible heterogeneity of inputs into the model across the output area.
-The method requires the assessor to follow the flow diagram shown in Figure 4 and score the polygon appropriately at each stage.
+The method requires the assessor to follow a flow diagram and score the polygon appropriately at each stage (Figure 4).

-Figure 4: Three-step confidence decision tree; the assessor starts at the top and follows the arrows.
+Figure 4.
+Three-step confidence decision tree; the assessor starts at the top and follows the arrows.
 Stars/points are awarded according to the answers given and the final score is the sum of the stars/points.